timelapseplus/VIEW-documentation/source/includes/_postprocessing.md

 If the images were saved to the camera (Destination = 'Camera'), then the XMPs need to be merged into the same folder as the RAW images.

+To retrieve XMPs for clips that were saved to the camera, go to Time-lapse Clips, select the clip, then press the menu (lower right) button and select "Write XMPs to SD card".
+This step is necessary even if an SD card was present in the VIEW while recording to the camera.

 See the flow chart below for a rough overview of the process.

 ## Flowchart Overview